Imaan Hammam: 2013–2016: Early work

 Hammam is signed with DNA Model Management in New York, VIVA Model Management in Paris, London, and Barcelona, Why Not Model Management in Milan, and CODE Management in Amsterdam.

-Hammam was first discovered in Amsterdam's Central Station by an agent from CODE Management in 2010 at age 14.
+Hammam was first discovered in Amsterdam's Central Station by an agent from CODE Management in 2010 at age 13 and signed her first contract when she was 16 Hammam made her debut walking for Jean Paul Gaultier Couture in 2013.
 In 2013, her agency sent her to Paris with VIVA Model Management and she was given the special honor to open the Givenchy show as an exclusive.
-Shortly after she appeared in consecutive issues of American, Italian and French Vogue.
-Anna Wintour is a supporter of Hammam and mentioned the model in her editor's letter the first time she appeared in the magazine.
+In 2014 Hammam appeared on the cover of the US Vogue, and in 2015 she appeared on the cover of the Teen Vogue and Vogue Netherlands.
+Hammam's inspirations were Raquel Zimmerman, Liya Kebede and Iman.
+In April 2016, Hammam won Couturesque Magazine's Model of the Year competition, receiving more than half of the public vote against popular models Lucky Blue Smith and Bella Hadid.